 1. Data quality and quantity

-As mentioned above, the quality of the system relies heavily on the data that’s fed into it.
+As mentioned above, the quality of the system relies heavily on the quality data that’s fed into it.
 AI systems require massive training datasets.
 Artificial intelligence learns from available information in a way similar to humans, but in order to identify patterns, it needs much more data than we do.
 It makes sense when you think about: we’re also better at tasks the more experience performing them.
 The difference is that AI can analyze data with a speed we as humans can’t even dream of, so it learns fast.
 The better data you give it, the better outcomes it will provide.

-The missing parts may be some publicly available information that the system will have easy access to, or you may have to buy data from third parties.
-Some types of data may are still difficult to obtain, e.g. clinical data that would allow more accurate treatment outcomes predictions.
-Unfortunately, at this point, you have to be prepared that not all types of data are easily available.
-In such cases, synthetic data comes to the rescue.
-Synthetic data is created artificially basing on real data or from scratch.
+Synthetic data is created artificially based on real data or from scratch.
 It may be used when there isn’t enough data available to train the model.
 Another way to acquire data is to use open data as an addition to your data set or use Google dataset search to get data to train the model.
 You can also use an RPA robot to scrape publicly available data, e.g. information published on Wikipedia.
 When you know what data you have and what data you need, you will be able to verify what ways of expanding datasets work best for you.

 2. Data labeling

 A few years back, most of our data was structured or textual.
-Nowadays, with the Internet of Things (IoT) a large share of the data is made up of images and videos.
+Nowadays, with the Internet of Things (IoT), a large share of the data is made up of images and videos.
 There’s nothing wrong with that, and it may seem like there’s no problem here, but the thing is that many of the systems utilizing machine learning or deep learning are trained in a supervised way, so they require the data to be labeled.
 The fact that we produce vast amounts of data every day doesn’t help either; we’ve reached a point where there aren’t enough people to label all the data that’s being created.
-There are databases that offer labeled data, including ImageNet which is a database with over 14 million images.
-All of them manually annotated by ImageNet’s contributors.
-Even though in some cases, more appropriate data would be available elsewhere, many computer vision specialists use ImageNet anyway only because their image data is already labeled.

 There are a few data labeling approaches that you can adopt.
 You can do it internally, within your company, or outsource the work, you can use synthetic labeling or data programming.
 All of these approaches have their pros and cons, as presented in the table below.